 - Place the cucumbers, red peppers, jalapenos in a medium size bowl.
 Sprinkle with the salt and toss well.
 Let the mixture sit for an hour.

 - In a small sauce pan, mix together vinegar, sugar, dill, celery seed, pepper and water.
 Heat to a boil and stir until sugar is dissolved.
-Remove from heat.
+Remove from heat and cool slightly.

 - Place cucumber mixture in glass or plastic containers and pour vinegar mixture over them.